Permeability (porous media): Permeability to gases

-Sometimes permeability to gases can be somewhat different than those for liquids in the same media.
-One difference is attributable to "slippage" of gas at the interface with the solid when the gas mean free path is comparable to the pore size (about 0.01 to 0.1 μm at standard temperature and pressure).
+Sometimes, permeability to gases can be somewhat different than that for liquids in the same media.
+One difference is attributable to the "slippage" of gas at the interface with the solid when the gas mean free path is comparable to the pore size (about 0.01 to 0.1 μm at standard temperature and pressure).
 See also Knudsen diffusion and constrictivity.
 For example, measurement of permeability through sandstones and shales yielded values from 9.0×10−19 m2 to 2.4×10−12 m2 for water and between 1.7×10−17 m2 to 2.6×10−12 m2 for nitrogen gas.
 Gas permeability of reservoir rock and source rock is important in petroleum engineering, when considering the optimal extraction of gas from unconventional sources such as shale gas, tight gas, or coalbed methane.

 Permeability tensor

 To model permeability in anisotropic media, a permeability tensor is needed.
 Pressure can be applied in three directions, and for each direction, permeability can be measured (via Darcy's law in 3D) in three directions, thus leading to a 3 by 3 tensor.
 The tensor is realised using a 3 by 3 matrix being both symmetric and positive definite (SPD matrix):